Akadeax/nestest/README.md

 And this is technically already a complete test file.
 A category may have multiple cases, and a case may have multiple calls to a `TEST_` function.

+The comments after `CATEGORY` and `CASE` are what is displayed in the Test Explorer output.
+They are scraped from the source file to provide both line numbers and proper names in the output.

 Here is a non-exhaustive list of `TEST_` functions (for the rest see `test_framework.s`):

 ```lisp